polychromatic/polychromatic-docs/pages/cli.md

 ```
 -d, --device <ID>
-   Select the device(s) by form factor.
-Comma separated for multiple.
+   Select the device by form factor.
+If omitted, use all devices.

    •   accessory
    •   display